 3) Connect with new students

-When a new person signs up with you, send them a personal welcome email to not only thank them, but to ask them about their 'goals', or injuries, or background... or anything that you think could help you to help them.
-Also, make yourself available to answer their questions.
-Make your welcome email be about them, not about you.
+So, when a new person signs up with you, nurture them right away.
+Send them a personal welcome email to not only thank them, but to ask them about their 'goals', or injuries, or background... or anything that you think could help you to help them.

-Your mission, as regards your newcomers, is to absolutely wow them and get them "hooked" on your teaching.
-Definitely go the extra mile!
+Your mission, as regards newcomers, is to absolutely wow them and get them "hooked" on your teaching.
+Go the extra mile!